colinswrath/WindsOfTheNorth/gameplayguide/creatingcharacter.markdown

 ## Starting Spells
 ---

-In Winds of the North, some races start with several spells and others start with none at all.
+Some races start with several spells and others start with none at all.
 The details have been listed in the table below.\
 While its not imperative to select a race that has a spell you want, it may be something to consider.
 You can still buy whatever spells you want and/or need in the future.